Peqin Clock Tower

-The Clock Tower of Peqin (Kulla e Sahatit të Peqinit) is a monument of cultural heritage located in Peqin, Albania.
-It was first recognized as a cultural heritage site by the rectorate of the State University of Tirana through decision no. 6, dated January 15, 1963.
-This status was later upheld by the Ministry of Education and Culture by decree no. 1886, dated June 10, 1973.
+The Clock Tower of Peqin (Kulla e Sahatit të Peqinit) is a monument of cultural heritage from the Ottoman era located in Peqin, Albania.
+It was first recognized as a cultural heritage site by the rectorate of the State University of Tirana in 1963.
+This status was later upheld by the Ministry of Education and Culture in 1973.

 History

 In 1670, the Ottoman explorer Evliya Çelebi who visited Peqin, observed a town made up of 400 dwellings, seven quarters, four mosques, two tekkes, seven masjids, three madrassas and seven mekteps.
 Later, in the 1840s, Albanologist Georg von Hahn documented the center of Peqin, describing its bazaar, which was “distinguished by an elegant mosque and a clock tower.”
 By the late 19th century, renowned Albanian scholar Sami Frashëri, in his Kâmûs al-A’lâm (Vol. 3), identified the clock tower as a notable landmark in the town's center.

 The mosque attached to the clock tower was reconstructed by order of Xhafer Sadik Pasha, son of Sulejman Pasha and successor of Abdurrahman Pasha.
 According to Franz Babinger, the mosque was rebuilt in 1256 Hijri (1840–1841) after being destroyed by fire.
 However, it is possible that its construction was completed earlier, as Sadik Pasha died in 1250 H (1834).
 The date given by Babinger may in fact refer to the completion of both the mosque and the clock tower.

 The inscription on the entrance gate of the mosque reveals that it was built by Mir Ismaili, a local beylerbey, in the year 1238 H (1822–1823 CE).
 It reads:

 “A mosque that resembles heaven, a place of refuge for Muslims.
 God is full of grace toward his servants: Abdurrazak, year 1238.”

 The chronogram, engraved in delicate taʿlīq script on two marble plaques (0.40 x 0.60 m), is positioned above the mosque’s second gate.
 The verses, arranged in seven distichs (AA, BA, CA…), cover the two plaques, with Quranic verses inscribed in smaller script at the bottom of the first plaque and the author’s name and construction date on the second.
-The inscriptions, underlined for emphasis, showcase remarkable artistry of historical importance.

 The mosque was subsequently demolished in 1967, during Albania’s anti-religious ideological revolution.
-Taking all this into account, it is reasonable to conclude that the clock tower may have likely been constructed between 1823 and 1841.

-The clock tower seamlessly integrated with the mosque to form a unified architectural ensemble, standing out for its harmonious proportions, refined craftsmanship and advanced construction techniques.
-Oral traditions tell us that stones from an older shrine were used in its construction which involved slaked lime mixed with milk and mortar blended with egg whites.
-Lead was poured between the stones to enhance the structure's elasticity.
-Another source claims the stones came from the village of Sinemataj.